A flipbook “Creative 3D Anarky: A Touching Story”

 ‘Take too’: This is straight forward – putting two objects together and making them into one.
 This is a Boolean Geometry Operation too.
 Here is the link to ‘Take too’

 ‘Take-away too’: Another take on subtracting using hot keys to make positioning dead easy.
 This can create complexity especially using already quite complex objects.
-After subtraction the form from the intersection is often interesting and beautiful – so it is not automatically deleted.
+After subtraction the form from the intersection is often interesting, beautiful and lovely stuff- so it is not automatically deleted.
 Here is the link to ‘Take-away too’

 ‘Copy Cat’: Hot keys for precision pasting and positioning.
 How easy this is!
 Here is the link to Copy Cat